 Note: Only when you are using the external hard drive as a startup disk and run First Aid to repair it, you could see the error message to ask you to run First Aid from macOS Recovery.

 Don't worry.
 This post will help you solve the First Aid not working problem and recover lost data from the troubled external hard drive.

 First of all, let's take quick look at what First Aid can do in Disk Utility.

 What does First Aid do in Disk Utility?

-First Aid in Apple's Disk Utility is a small utility designed to verify and fix minor problems of a drive, such as repairing the drive's data structures, fixing external drives not mounting on Mac, external drives not readable on Mac and so on.
+First Aid in Apple's Disk Utility is a small utility designed to verify and fix minor problems of a drive, such as repairing the drive's data structures, fixing external hard drives not mounting on Mac, external hard drive not readable on Mac and so on.
 It has the capability to detect and repair the damages to partition map, master directory block, device driver and so on.

 But why Disk Utility's First Aid would fail on external hard drives?

 Most of the time, First Aid's failure on external hard drives is due to severe disk corruption which was brought about by improper ejection, physical damage, virus infection or other reasons.

 In the next section, you will learn what to do if First Aid repairing process has failed on external hard drives.

 What to do if Disk Utility's First Aid has failed on external hard drives?